-Most businesses starting in Florida that are selling a product or offering certain services will need to register for a sales tax permit.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in Florida selling a product or offering certain services will need to register for a sales tax permit.
+This is commonly referred to as a seller’s permit, sales tax license, sales & use tax number, or sales tax registration.

 Who needs a sales tax permit in Florida?

 A business must register as a retailer in Florida when:

 - A business has sales tax nexus.
 Nexus means having a physical presence in the state, such as having a physical location like a retail store or office or using a warehouse or fulfillment center to store inventory.